jpoberhauser/multi-object-trackers-collection/README.md

 #### Joint Object Detection and Multi-Object Tracking with Graph Neural Networks

+Object detection and data association are critical components in multi-object tracking (MOT) systems.
+Despite the fact that the two components are dependent on each other, prior works often design detection and data association modules separately which are trained with separate objectives.
+As a result, one cannot back-propagate the gradients and optimize the entire MOT system, which leads to sub-optimal performance.
+To address this issue, recent works simultaneously optimize detection and data association modules under a joint MOT framework, which has shown improved performance in both modules.
+In this work, we propose a new instance of joint MOT approach based on Graph Neural Networks (GNNs).
+The key idea is that GNNs can model relations between variable-sized objects in both the spatial and temporal domains, which is essential for learning discriminative features for detection and data association.
+Through extensive experiments on the MOT15/16/17/20 datasets, we demonstrate the effectiveness of our GNN-based joint MOT approach and show state-of-the-art performance for both detection and MOT tasks.

 [paper](https://arxiv.org/abs/2006.13164)

 [python code](https://github.com/yongxinw/GSDT)

 #### Track to Detect and Segment: An Online Multi-Object Tracker

+Most online multi-object trackers perform object detection stand-alone in a neural net without any input from tracking.
+In this paper, we present a new online joint detection and tracking model, TraDeS (TRAck to DEtect and Segment), exploiting tracking clues to assist detection end-to-end.
+TraDeS infers object tracking offset by a cost volume, which is used to propagate previous object features for improving current object detection and segmentation.
+Effectiveness and superiority of TraDeS are shown on 4 datasets, including MOT (2D tracking), nuScenes (3D tracking), MOTS and Youtube-VIS (instance segmentation tracking)

 [paper](https://arxiv.org/abs/2103.08808)